vavilen84/hugo_blog/content/golang/2021/01/arrays_slices_and_strings.en.md

 ---
-title: "Arrays, slices (and strings): The mechanics of 'append'"
+title: "Arrays, slices and strings.
+The mechanics of append"
 publishdate: "2021-01-01"
 lastmod: "2021-01-02"
 categories: